 My mother lost two brothers in the war, one to the Russian front, and one fell victim to the Nazi regime.
 Despite the darkness thrust upon my mother as a child, she never gave up believing the depth of her love would heal her family from layers of loss and despair.
 Stories like this one don’t often make it to the big screen.
 It's important to preserve the legacy of the lessons gathered by the people who came before us so we may honor them, learn from them, and help create a world where their dreams of love and family are kept alive.

 In May 2018, I accepted an invitation to the 73rd anniversary of the Flossenbürg Concentration Camp liberation in Germany.
 There were 600 people from 20 countries attending.
 I journeyed to this remote camp to pay my respects to my uncle and countless others who faced an unimaginable, unjustly fate.
 I felt my heart tear open, but this sobering experience called upon me to honor his life and my mother's fond memories.
 I left those grounds forever changed with a profound deepening of my words as I wrote them in my book.
 For more on my Flossenbürg experience, see my blog.

 In the early years, Linda developed her creative expression through singing, art, and writing.
 She received a scholarship to art college and embarked on an adventurous journey abroad as an international graphic designer.

-Throughout her career, Linda continued to pursue her passions, gaining global recognition as a vocalist and artist, and Linda’s love for the language of words shaped her life in unexpected ways by giving birth to a new journey—her debut novel, Lilia.
-Linda continues to share her captivating works of “heart” in the place she calls home, Los Angeles, California, her canvas, and source of creative inspiration.
-Visit the author at: lindaganziniauthor.com and connect on Instagram @lindaganzini.
+Throughout her career, Linda pursued her passions, gaining global recognition as a vocalist and artist.
+Linda’s love for the language of words shaped her life in unexpected ways by giving birth to a new journey—her debut novel, Lilia.
+Linda continues to share her captivating heart works between Kelowna, BC, and Los Angeles, CA, her creativity and inspiration canvas.
+Connect with the author on Instagram @lindaganzini.

 Flossenbürg Concentration Camp, Germany